 SIP (System Integrity Protection)#

-csrutil status. - Implication: You cannot simply drop a rootkit into
+csrutil status. - Practical implication: you can’t drop a kext or rootkit into

 TCC (Transparency, Consent, and Control)#